Daily Patient Routine

 In addition to daily groups, you will also see a psychiatrist every day.
 During your one-on-one sessions with your psychiatrist, you will discuss your current symptoms and how your current medications are helping you achieve your treatment goals.

-You will be assigned a care coordinator who will help you transition from acute care to the community in a successful manner.
-Your care coordinator will contact your loved one or care provider to ensure we have the most thorough information to help you achieve your treatment goals.
+You will be assigned an acute clinician who will help you transition from acute care to the community in a successful manner.
+Your acute clinician will contact your loved one or care provider to ensure we have the most thorough information to help you achieve your treatment goals.
 He or she will also see you on a weekly basis, depending upon your length of stay, and schedule family sessions as needed.

 Patients have many ways to relax and unwind when not engaged in daily activities.
 Weather permitting, we provide outdoor recreation time in one of our many courtyards.
 You will also have time to journal and reflect on your day and prepare for your next meeting with your psychiatrist or care coordinator.